Hancock's Half Hour: Setting

 Hancock's character had various addresses, but by the third radio series he had arrived at 23 Railway Cuttings, East Cheam.
 Sometimes this was portrayed as a council house, but occasionally there was a private landlord.
-In a few early episodes Hancock owned the house, and later this became the norm.
+In a few early episodes, Hancock owned the house, and later this became the norm.
 The episode "Cinderella Hancock" saw a reverse of the norm with Hancock a lodger in a house owned by Bill Kerr.

-The house changed to accommodate the cast: in some episodes it appeared to be a two-bedroom terraced house, with Kerr as Hancock's lodger; but in series four and five it had at least three bedrooms, as Miss Pugh was also resident in some episodes.
-In others she 'came round' each day, presumably from her own domicile.
-Railway Cuttings and East Cheam were fictitious, but Cheam is a real town, once in Surrey, today part of the London Borough of Sutton in Greater London.
-The whole area is smart and expensive, and by creating 'Railway Cuttings, East Cheam' Galton and Simpson created an address for a snob who wanted to live in a 'posh' area, but could only afford the 'cheap end' (which in reality does not exist).
-In those days recordings of the radio shows were not commercially available, so the audience had to rely entirely on memory for details of who lived where or who did what in the show.
+The house changed to accommodate the script: in some episodes, it appeared to be a two-bedroom terraced house, with Kerr as Hancock's lodger; but in series four and five, it had at least three bedrooms, as Miss Pugh was also resident in some episodes, while in others, she 'came round' each day.
+Railway Cuttings and East Cheam were fictitious, but Cheam is a real town in Surrey, today part of the London Borough of Sutton in Greater London.
+The whole area is smart and expensive, and by creating 'Railway Cuttings, East Cheam' Galton and Simpson created an address for a snob who wanted to live in a 'posh' area, but could only afford the 'cheap end'.
+In those days, recordings of the radio shows were not commercially available, so the audience had to rely entirely on memory for details of who lived where or who did what in the show.

-Commissioning of series in the UK was then closer to American practice with extensive runs not unknown, but in this case, with only two writers.
-Continuity was yet to develop, and details changed to suit each episode.
-The domestic situation varied, but Hancock usually portrayed a 'resting' or hopeless down-at-heel actor and/or comedian (though some episodes showed him having runs of success, while some episodes depict him pursuing professional careers as fantasies), James was always on the fiddle in some way, Kerr gradually became dim and virtually unemployable (although he had started out as a fast-talking American-style Australian), and Hancock's 'secretary', Miss Pugh, had such a loose job description that in one celebrated episode she had cooked the Sunday lunch.
+Commissioning of series in the UK was then closer to American practice with extensive runs not unknown, but in this case, with only two writers, continuity was yet to develop, and details changed to suit each episode.
+The domestic situation varied, but Hancock was usually portrayed as a 'resting' or hopelessly down-at-heel actor and/or comedian (though some episodes showed him having runs of success, while others depict him pursuing professional careers as fantasies); James was always "on the fiddle" in some way; Kerr gradually became dim and virtually unemployable (although he had started out as a fast-talking American-style Australian); and Hancock's 'secretary', Miss Pugh, had such a loose job description that in one celebrated episode she had cooked the Sunday lunch.

-At times the scripts would reflect topical realities of British life, such as the reintroduction of petrol rationing from November 1956 to March 1957 (following the Suez Crisis) in 'The Stolen Petrol' and a strike by members of the trade union ASLEF (Associated Society of Locomotive Engineers and Firemen) from 28 May to 14 June 1955 which involved a railway strike in 'The Rail Strike'.
+At times, the scripts would include topical realities of British life, such as the reintroduction of petrol rationing from November 1956 to March 1957 (following the Suez Crisis) in 'The Stolen Petrol', and a strike by members of the trade union ASLEF (Associated Society of Locomotive Engineers and Firemen) from 28 May to 14 June 1955 which involved a railway strike in 'The Rail Strike'.
+'In-joke' references would occasionally be made to real-life events in a performer's life, such as Bill Kerr's appearance in the film "The Dam Busters".